Skip to main content

 The safety and wellbeing of Australians is the Government’s highest priority.

-With increased severity and frequency of disasters across Australia, it’s critical to ensure that communities are as prepared as possible.
+With increased severity and frequency of disasters across Australia, it’s critical to ensure that systemic disaster risk is addressed and Australia is as prepared as possible for future disasters.

 What will it look like?

-The DRF will provide up to $200 million every year over five years to disaster resilience and mitigation projects across Australia.
+The DRF will provide up to $1 billion over five years from 1 July 2023 for disaster resilience and mitigation projects across Australia, with funding to be matched by states and territories where possible.

 Projects may include direct investment in grey and green-blue infrastructure, for example levees, floodways, seawalls, firebreaks, constructed wetlands and reefs.